ThinkDataEd/curriculum/docs/unit2/lab2i.md

         qnorm(____, mean = ____, sd = ____)

 ###**On your own**
+Conduct one of the statistical investigations below:

 * Using the ```titanic``` data, answer the following statistical question:

     – **Were women on the Titanic typically younger than men?**

     – **Use a histogram, 500 random shuffles and a normal model to answer the question in the bullet above.**

+* Using the ```cdc``` data

+    – **Using 500 random shuffles and a normal model, how much taller would the typical male have to be than the typical female in order for the difference to be in the upper 1% by chance alone?**

+    – **How can we use this value to justify the claim that the average Male in our data is taller than the average Female?**